spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-source-to-prod/index.md

 ![](clusterscreen.png)

-# 2. Create a Load Balancer
+# 2. Create a load balancer

 We will be creating a pair of Spinnaker _Load Balancers_ (Kubernetes [Services](http://kubernetes.io/docs/user-guide/services/)) to serve traffic to our _dev_ and _prod_ versions of our app.
 Navigate to the _Load Balancers_ tab, and select _Create Load Balancer_ in the top right corner of the screen.